 High-speed lines also feed passengers into connecting shared-use lines, making the improvements to those other lines more viable.

-Not really.
-Those countries prove that high-speed rail can be transformative, but that has nothing to do with the length of their rail lines.
+France, Japan and other countries have shown that high-speed rail is transformative, but it has nothing to do with the length of their rail lines.
 And, in any case, many of the lines in countries often cited as “right” for HSR are much longer than most people imagine.
 Japan’s main line, for example, covers the distance from Boston to Orlando.
-And China has connected most of its major cities, with a network that would strech from Miami to Boston and New York to Ohama.
+And China has connected most of its major cities, with a network that would strech from Miami to Boston and New York to Omaha.

 When Americans actually experience high-speed rail, the question answers itself.
 HSR vastly improves the travel experience on nearly every measure.
 It’s cheaper and more comfortable than flying or driving.
 It’s far safer and quicker than driving, and it beats (or is competitive with) flight times on trips up to about 1,000 miles.
 And in an era of intensifying climate change, it has the lowest carbon footprint—by far—of the three options.

 Many media outlets falsely reported that California Gov. Gavin Newsom had “pulled the plug” on the project in early 2019, but California’s high-speed rail project is moving forward as planned.
 The first phase—the Central Valley line running from Bakersfield to Merced—is expected to be in operation by 2028.
 In a February 2019 speech, Newsom reaffirmed the state’s commitment to building the Central Valley segment and to moving forward with the environmental reviews required for the full Bay Area to Los Angeles line.
 Newsom promised to keep working to secure needed funds in the same speech in which he supposedly killed the project.